 Encore® Autumn Chiffon™ Azalea is covered in stunning clusters of white trumpet-shaped flowers with shell pink overtones and hot pink spots at the ends of the branches from mid spring to early fall.
-It has dark green foliage which emerges light green in spring.
+It has dark green evergreen foliage which emerges light green in spring.
 The glossy narrow leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Encore® Autumn Chiffon™ Azalea is an open multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.